Skip to main content

 4. Pure Biology (G3) — Medicine and Life Sciences pathway

-5. Higher Chinese (G3) — bonus points for S1 posting + early MT requirement fulfilment
+5. Higher Chinese (G3) — 2 JC bonus points (with A1-C6 in English) + early Mother Tongue requirement fulfilment

 Articles